CoderUni/FlutterResources/README.md

 - [ChatBot 🤖](https://github.com/aniketambore/ChatbotSpirit-Codebase) - Incredible Chatbot using Flutter and Dialogflow.
 - [Covid-19-Global-Mapper](https://github.com/aniketambore/Covid-19-Global-Mapper-Flutter-Dart-Project-) - Tracking Covid-19 cases on a Map based view.
 - [GetWidget](https://github.com/ionicfirebaseapp/getwidget) - GetWidget is open source libraries that come with pre-build 1000+ UI components.
-- [E-Commerece Admin Side](https://github.com/Manthan-tech/E-Commerce_App_Admin_Side) Flutter + firebase full frontend and backend for managing E-Commerece
+- [E-Commerece Admin Side](https://github.com/Manthan-tech/E-Commerce_App_Admin_Side) - Flutter + firebase full frontend and backend for managing E-Commerece
+- [E-Commerce App UI](https://github.com/robertodevs/flutter_ecommerce_template) - e-Commerce UI Kit has the goal to help you to save time with the frontend development.
+You can use this template to build your apps for Android and iOS in Flutter.

 # Youtube Channels<a name="ytChannels"></a>
 - [Flutter](https://www.youtube.com/c/flutterdev) - The official flutter channel is the best place to get started